 When I suggest the value of hiring a financial planner to the public, I am often met with the response

 When I suggest the value of hiring a financial planner to the public, I am often met with the response “I don’t want to pay someone else to manage my life savings” or “I don’t want someone to sell me an annuity.”
-Those responses are completely valid, as the financial services industry has a long history of utilizing these compensation models.
+Those responses are entirely valid, as the financial services industry has a long history of utilizing these compensation models.

 Fortunately, there is a way to receive personalized financial advice without handing over your life savings or being sold an investment product.
-I’ll explain how, but first let’s dig into the lingo a little.
+I’ll explain how, but first, let’s dig into the lingo a little.

-Before working with any advisor, confirm his/her professional experience, examinations, disclosures, and licenses; use FINRA’s BrokerCheck to look up the advisors in your area.
+Before working with any advisor, confirm their professional experience, examinations, disclosures, and licenses; use FINRA’s BrokerCheck to look up the advisors in your area.
 When you find an advisor profile, you will notice one or more of the following identifiers: